LuXDAmore/nuxt-apis-to-file/README.md

 > Having 3/4 requests in the `nuxtServerInit` or in the `asyncData` can increase **up to a second** the TTFB of your website (causing **worse performance audits**).

-With this module you (and your user) no longer have to wait for this anymore, because everything is resolved during the build-process.
+With this module you (and your users) no longer have to wait for this anymore, because everything is resolved during the build-process.

 ___